AnshSinghSonkhia/AnshSinghSonkhia/README.md

 - 💬 **Ask me about Startups, Programming, etc...**
 - 📫 **Reach Out To Me At:** <a href="https://www.linkedin.com/in/AnshSinghSonkhia"><img src="https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&logoColor=white" alt="LinkedIn Badge"></a>  @AnshSinghSonkhia
 - ⚡*My Mission is to Solve The Problems of the Mankind.
 Since My School Days, I was the one who used to find the Solutions to all the Problems My Classmates, Friends & all the People Around Me Had.*
+- ✨ In IXth Standard, My Class Teacher Taught Me That Anyone Can Do Anything If He Wants To Do it.
+I experimented with it & Now, That's What I Believe - "I CAN DO ANYTHING & Nothing is Impossible For Me!"

 ## &#x1f4c8; GitHub Stats